 If there are any locations you will not be using (for example, perhaps you have decided not to use the Automatic location), delete them to avoid confusion.
 You may do so by selecting the Edit Locations... command from the Location pop-up menu.
 The Locations sheet will appear, listing all location names.
 For each location you wish to delete, select the location name, then click the - (minus) button.
 When you are done deleting locations, click the Done done button to dismiss the sheet.
 Finally, click Apply in the Network pane to save your changes.

 At this point you have one or more locations created, but have not yet configured them properly for use with the campus network.
 (When you create a new location, its initial configuration has settings that are usually inappropriate for use with the campus network.
 For each location, you will need to configure it appropriately, as described in the next section.

 Any location you create, as well as the Automatic location, begins initially with a default configuration.
-The initial configuration is usually not appropriate for use with the campus network.
+The initial configuration usually is not appropriate for use with the campus network.
 You should reconfigure the location (even the Automatic location) appropriately for use with the campus network.

 For each location, configure it as follows:

 Confusingly, OS X refers to the items in this list as services, rather than as network ports or network interfaces.

 Some common names of network ports include Ethernet (for an Ethernet interface built into the Mac's motherboard), Wi-Fi (for an 802.11 Wireless interface), Thunderbolt Ethernet (for an Ethernet interface provided by a Thunderbolt Ethernet adapter), FireWire (for a FireWire interface built into the Mac's motherboard), Display Ethernet (for an Ethernet interface built into an attached display), and Thunderbolt.
 If your device has more than one Ethernet port, those ports may be named Ethernet 1, Ethernet 2, etc.